File a ComplaintBoard for Licensing Contractors

-Do not pay for all the work or turn over insurance checks to contractors prior to the work being completed The Home Improvement law prohibits requiring payments of more than 1/3 of the contract price prior to the start of work.
-See TCA 39-14-154 for the prosecution process of contractors for felony theft; failing to refund money or performing the work within 90 days.
+Do not pay for all the work or turn over insurance checks to contractors prior to the work being completed.
+The Home Improvement law prohibits requiring payments of more than 1/3 of the contract price prior to the start of work.
+See TCA 39-14-154 for the prosecution process of contractors for felony theft; failing to refund money or failing to perform the work within 90 days of the start date.

 - Lien Protection from Unlicensed Contractors (see also TCA 62-6-128)